microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/AksSamples/teams-recording-bot/docs/setup/certificate.md

 ### Instructions

-For this example, I'm using my ngrok reserved domain of jodogrok.
+For this example, I'm using my Ngrok reserved domain of jodogrok.
 Go get your own!

-This will connect ngrok, set up SSL and save it to `/letsencrypt` or the `etc` folder if you run it on Windows.
+This will connect Ngrok, set up SSL and save it to `/letsencrypt` or the `etc` folder if you run it on Windows.

-Please note, there is a limit on how many times you can do letsencrypt (like maybe 5 a week!) so save your `letsencrypt` folder.
+Please note, there is a limit on how many times you can do LetsEncrypt (like maybe 5 a week!) so save your `letsencrypt` folder.

 If the `letsencrypt` folder exists, it will use these certs instead (will copy them to the right place in the container).
 If you change your ngrok domain name, you will have to delete this folder first as the certs will not work.

-- Go to [ngrok](https://dashboard.ngrok.com/get-started) and login.
+- Go to [Ngrok](https://dashboard.ngrok.com/get-started) and login.
 You will need a pro plan for this
 - Reserve your name (I did jordogrok)
 - Edit `config.ini` and replace with your email and your domain name (`jordogrok.ngrok.io` was mine.
-Note, the example on ngrok site has "au" in it - leave this out)
+Note, the example on Ngrok site has "au" in it - leave this out)
 - Edit `config.sh` and replace
-  - SUBDOMAIN=jodogrok
+  - `SUBDOMAIN=jodogrok`
-  - AUTHTOKEN=get from ngrok dash under (3) Connect your account
+  - `AUTHTOKEN=get from Ngrok dash under (3) Connect your account`
-  - CERTIFICATEPASSWORD=password used when saving certificate.pfx
+  - `CERTIFICATEPASSWORD=password used when saving certificate.pfx`
-- Edit `ngrok.yaml` and replace SUBDOMAIN with your subdomain.
+- Edit `ngrok.yaml` and replace `SUBDOMAIN` with your subdomain.

 Open a Windows Terminal, run './host.sh' and you're off to the races!
 Access your domain to see the site that you're redirecting to.